-The Benefits of Berries and Cherries
+The Benefits of Berries, Cherries and Pomegranates

 Antioxidants are critical for your health as they protect against oxidation and minimize damage to your cells from free radicals.
 Free radicals are molecules with unpaired electrons, so they are unstable, and can potentially injure cells, negatively affect genetic material and cause destructive chain reactions.
-Accumulated free radical damage over time ages the body and catalyze a host of chronic diseases, including heart disease and cancer.
+Accumulated free radical damage over time ages the body and catalyzes a host of chronic diseases, including heart disease and cancer.

 Antioxidants can neutralize free radicals and slow or stop their reactions.
 Some familiar types of antioxidants we get from foods include vitamin C, vitamin E, the minerals selenium and manganese, and carotenoids like beta-carotene.
 Other types of antioxidants are called flavonoids.
 Flavonoids occur as pigments in fruits and flowers.
-Berries and cherries are abundant in flavonoids, which are concentrated in their skins and give rise to their deep hues of red, blue, and purple.3 Flavonoids are thought to have a number of additional beneficial effects in the body, beyond their antioxidant capacity.
+Berries, cherries and pomegranates are abundant in flavonoids, which are concentrated in their skins and give rise to their deep hues of red, blue, and purple.3 Flavonoids are thought to have a number of additional beneficial effects in the body, beyond their antioxidant capacity.
 In fact, flavonoids, in contrast to other dietary antioxidants, are believed to contribute to health primarily due to their ability to modify cell signaling pathways, not their antioxidant capacity.
 Flavonoids affect pathways leading to changes in gene expression, detoxification, inhibition of cancer cell growth and proliferation, and inhibition of inflammation and other processes related to cancer and heart disease.4

 Reduction in heart disease risk